rbotts/Occupancy/UnmarkedGuide.md

 4. Choose the "best" model based on the results from `fitList` and your own requirements

 In the next section, we will go over these four steps in more detail.

+[this 2017 publication by O. Gimenez]: https://rpubs.com/ogimenez/297167 "Fitting dynamic occupancy models in ADMB"

 ---